Factbox - Trump fills top jobs for his administration

 TRANSPORTATION SECRETARY: ELAINE CHAO

 Chao, 63, was labour secretary under President George W. Bush for eight years and the first Asian-American woman to hold a Cabinet position.
-She is a director at Ingersoll Rand Plc, News Corp and Vulcan Materials Co.
+She is a director at Ingersoll Rand Plc (IR.N), News Corp (NWSA.O) and Vulcan Materials Co (VMC.N).
 She is married to U.S. Senate Majority Leader Mitch McConnell, a Republican from Kentucky.

 ENERGY SECRETARY: RICK PERRY